-- 1- Students should start reviewing their academic program and their study plan. - 2- Students should plan to meet with their Academic Advisors and review the offered courses in order to select the right courses and complete the online registration procedure. - 3- The Academic Advisor shall approve the courses to be registered with an advisement notes to be kept as a record on the advisement system. - 4- Students must proceed to the Financial Affairs Department to settle their financial dues within five days, otherwise, the selected online courses will be cancelled and students would be required to re-register for the courses.
+1- Students should start reviewing their academic program and their study plan.

+- 2- Students should plan to meet with their Academic Advisors and review the offered courses in order to select the right courses and complete the online registration procedure. - 3- The Academic Advisor shall approve the courses to be registered with an advisement notes to be kept as a record on the advisement system. - 4- Students must proceed to the Financial Affairs Department to settle their financial dues within five days, otherwise, the selected online courses will be cancelled and students would be required to re-register for the courses. - 5- Students must abide by the registration deadlines as announced in the academic calendar. - 6- Students who register and pay for their courses during the late registration period are subject to pay for a late registration penalty of 1,575AED.